Organized crime in Atlantic City: Bootlegging era

 After the political machine was established by the Italian mafia with help from the Jewish mob, Prohibition went into effect in Atlantic City, which led to Johnson pursuing the bootlegging business.
 He allied himself with several other well-known bootleggers, including: Arnold Rothstein (New York's Jewish mob boss), Charlie Luciano (Masseria family lieutenant), Johnny Torrio (Chicago South Side Gang boss), and Benny Siegel (Bugs and Meyer Mob boss).

 Bootlegging proved very successful in the town, and soon Johnson's term was over.
 Edward Bader, a politician and owner of a construction business, became mayor of Atlantic City through Nucky Johnson's lobbying.
 He built the Atlantic City Convention Hall in 1920, and a few years later, a crime conference took place in the new hall.
-It settled territorial disputes between the Italian mafia andeJewish mob, while also boosting relations between crime syndicates across the nation.
+It settled territorial disputes between the Italian mafia and Jewish mob, while also boosting relations between crime syndicates across the nation.
 Notable attendees and founders of the conference were La Cosa Nostra Masseria crime family lieutenant Charlie Luciano and the former boss of Chicago's South Side Gang Johnny Torrio.
 Meyer Lansky and Benny Siegel (bosses of the Bugs and Meyer Mob) served as the muscle/security at the conference.
 Delegates included several notable Jewish and Italian mobsters, including: Alphonse "Scarface" Capone (boss of the Chicago Outfit)—who was fighting a war with the Genna brothers against Dean O'Banion's North Side Gang—, Frank Costello and Joe Adonis (lieutenants in the Masseria family), Max Hoff (Philadelphia Jewish mob boss), Abe Bernstein (Purple Gang boss), Carlo Gambino (D'Aquila family lieutenant), and Gaetano Lucchese (Reina family lieutenant).